sagieppel/Fully-convolutional-neural-network-FCN-for-semantic-segmentation-with-pytorch/README.md

 4) Set OutputVid to the output video file (with segmentation overlay)
 5) Run script

-## Net Architecture
-The net is based on [fully convolutional neural network for semantic segmentation](https://arxiv.org/pdf/1605.06211.pdf) and composed of [Densenet](https://arxiv.org/pdf/1608.06993.pdf) encoder [PSP](https://arxiv.org/pdf/1612.01105.pdf) itermediate layers  and two [skip connections](https://arxiv.org/pdf/1605.06211.pdf) upsample layers.
-The net architecture is defined in the NET_FCN.py file.
-The Densenet encoder is defined in densenet_cosine_264_k32.py.
 ### Evaluating net performance using intersection over union (IOU):
 In: Evaluate_Net_IOU.py
 1) Make sure you you have trained model in Trained_model_path (See Train.py for training model)